AvaAvarai/CNN_Test/README.md

 # Custom_MNIST_CNN

 Custom Convolutional Neural Network (CNN) for experimentation with on the MNIST dataset for open character recognition.
 Experimenting with architecture and visualization of the model's kernel and weights.
-Current architecture is a single convolutional layer followed by Leaky ReLU activation, max pooling, and a fully connected layer with softmax output, trained using an Adam optimizer with He initialization.
+Current architecture is one convolutional layer (3x3 kernel), followed by a leaky ReLU activation, max pooling (2x2), and a fully connected layer with softmax that outputs 10 classes for MNIST digit classification

 Best results so far with an 80:20 train:test split over 10 epochs is 92% accuracy.